 Governments are increasingly designing PRTRs so that reporting can be done electronically and in a way that is compatible with other software.
 When Environment Canada proposed the NPRI reporting form, members of the Canadian Chemical Producers' Association noted its similarity to the form that member companies submit to the organization each year.
-The NPRI staff decided to use and build upon the software that CCPA had already developed, so that CCPA members could produce their NPRI and CCPA reports with the same data and
+The NPRI staff decided to use and build upon the software that CCPA had already developed, so that CCPA members could produce their NPRI and CCPA reports with the same data and software.

-The first step for most companies has been to assign a person at the facility level to coordinate PRTR reporting.
-Governments have attempted to reduce costs by providing training and guidance, offering financial assistance, and providing software for electronic reporting. software.
 In the United States, the computerized form for TRI reporting has been found to be easy to use and helpful, since it facilitates the process of filling out the Form R.